mzashh/HUB75-Pixel-Art-Display/README.md

 * An ESP32, S2 or S3.

 # Schematics
-* GPIO 34+ are on the ESP32 are input only!!
+* GPIO 34+ on the ESP32 are input only!!
 * GPIO 5, 23, 18, 19 are reserverd for a SD card which will be added in the future.

 * R1_PIN --> 25